cheatsnake/backend-cheats/README.md

     -   [`netcat`](https://en.wikipedia.org/wiki/Netcat)
         > Utility for reading from and writing to network connections using TCP or UDP.
 It includes port scanning, transferring files, and port listening: as with any server, it can be used as a [backdoor](<https://en.wikipedia.org/wiki/Backdoor_(computing)>).
     -   [`iptables`](https://en.wikipedia.org/wiki/Iptables)
-        > User-space utility program that allows configure the IP packet filter rules of the Linux kernel firewall, implemented as different Netfilter modules.
+        > User-space utility program that allows to configure the IP packet filter rules of the Linux kernel firewall, implemented as different Netfilter modules.
 The filters are organized in different tables, which contain chains of rules for how to treat network traffic packets.
     -   [`curl`](https://en.wikipedia.org/wiki/CURL)
         > Command-line tool for transferring data using various network protocols.